 - muscle spasms

-In the case of a mild strain, a torn muscle may feel slightly stiff, but still flexible enough for use.
-A severe muscle strain is when the muscle is severely torn, resulting in pain and very limited movement.
+In a mild strain, a torn muscle may feel slightly stiff but still flexible enough for use.
+A severe muscle strain is when the muscle is severely torn.
+This results in pain and very limited movement.

 An acute muscle strain is when your muscle tears suddenly and unexpectedly.
+Such tears can occur either from injuries or trauma.
 This can be due to:

 - not warming up properly before physical activity